-If you are a newbie Android developer and a little bit confused between Kotlin vs. Java, or if you don’t exactly know the differences between Kotlin vs Java, then this post is for you.
+If you are a newbie Android developer and a little bit confused between Java and Kotlin, or if you don’t exactly know the differences between Kotlin vs Java for Android development, then this post is for you.
 Herein we have compared both the programming languages based on their features and functionalities, so you can have a look at the comparison and decide which language has advanced features for Android development.

 But these days, you might be hearing a lot about Kotlin that is Google’s official programming language for writing Android apps.
 And there are many companies like Amazon, Netflix, and Pinterest that showed their interest in this programing language.
 In fact, many apps like Pinterest, Evernote, Postmates, Uber are developed in Kotlin language.

-As a beginner Android app developer, you might think which language is more useful and why.
-What are the unique features of Kotlin programming language that are not available in Java?
-To give answers to common questions of amateur Android developers, we decided to compare Kotlin vs. Java features in this blog.
+As a beginner Android app developer, you might think which language is more useful and what are the unique features of Kotlin that are not available in Java and why choose Kotlin app development services.
+To give answers to common questions of amateur Android developers, we decided to compare Android Java vs Kotlin features or we can say Android Kotlin vs Java performance in this blog.

 So, you can go through this blog and identify it on your own that which language is more useful for your next Android app project.
-To make it easy, we have also prepared Kotlin vs. Java infographic that will give you a quick look into comparison.
-However, you can go through the in-detailed comparison of Kotlin and Java features in the given table.
-So, let’s first check out Kotlin vs. Java infographic:
+To make it easy, we have also prepared Android Java vs Kotlin infographic that will give you a quick look into comparison.
+However, you can read in detail feature comparison or difference between Kotlin and Java in the given comparison table.

 |1||Extension functions||Available in Kotlin.
 Extensions are useful as they allow developers to